danisivaldi/pdi/README.md

 poster1 = mpimg.imread("five_hundred_days_of_summer_xxlg.jpg")
 ```

 Then the audio.
-Note that we open the audio (wich is a _.mp3_ file) and convert it to a _.wav_, because .......
+Note that we open the audio (wich is a _.mp3_ file) and convert it to a _.wav_, because that's the format we need to convert to it to bytes

 ```python
 songmp31 = AudioSegment.from_mp3("Sing Street Riddle of the Model clip - in cinemas May 20.mp3")